 The Danish thriller series "The Chestnut Man", based on Søren Sveistrup's novel, became a viewership hit on Netflix in 2021.
-Now comes the standalone sequel "Hide and Seek", premiering on May 7.
+Now comes the standalone sequel "Hide and Seek", which premieres on May 7.

-It is a crime series in which a victim is murdered after a long period of stalking.
+It is a crime series in which a victim is murdered after being stalked for a long time.
 The police soon realize that the crime may be connected to an old case.
 In the series, the suspected killer uses advanced digital technology to map and stalk his victim.

-"Stalking is a very specific thing.
-You can pursue someone and be on the verge of what is illegal, but you can do it in a way that prevents that person from being able to report you," says Milad Alami.
+"Stalking is a very particular thing.
+You can pursue someone and be on the verge of illegality, but you can do it in a way that the person cannot report you," says Milad Alami.

 Social criticism?

-You can read social criticism in "Hide and Seek" about how much we hand over our lives to big tech companies, which allows hackers and criminals to get hold of important pieces of our lives.
+You can read social criticism in "Hide and Seek" about how much we hand over our lives to big tech companies, which allows hackers and criminals to get hold of important puzzle pieces in our lives.

 "Hide and Seek" is a standalone sequel to "The Chestnut Man" and police officers Mark Hess (Mikkel Boe Følsgaard) and Naia Thulin (Danica Curcic) also investigate this case.

-Since last season, the characters have become a couple - and have broken up.
-The breakup between them is not completely resolved.
+Since last season, the characters have become a couple - and have broken up, although the breakup between them is not completely resolved.

-Since the last series, something has happened between them that has nevertheless created a closeness that has also made them both a little afraid and a little disappointed in each other.
-For them as characters, it is also about them getting closer to each other again, explains Milad Alami.
+Since the last series, something has happened between them that has nevertheless created a closeness, which has made them both a little afraid and a little disappointed in each other.
+For them as characters, it is also about getting closer to each other again, explains Milad Alami.

 New Swedish film?